Organize Ballerina code

 Ballerina code is organized in a single shareable unit called a package.

-A package is a collection of modules, and a module is a collection of Ballerina source files, test files, and resources.
-A package should contain at least one module called the default module.
-Each module has its own directory, which organizes source files, test files, and resources.
+A package is a collection of modules, and a module is a collection of Ballerina source files and test files.
+A package should contain at least one module, which becomes the default module.
+Each module has its own directory, which organizes source files and test files.
+A package can include resources in a resources directory located at the package source root, and test-specific resources in a resources directory within the tests directory at the package source root.

 It is common in small projects to have only one (default) module in a package.
 As a result, the default module’s content is placed directly in the root of the package directory.